|

 Bouaké there

-is a market selling spices, jewels and leather
+is a market selling spices, jewels and

-objects.
-The Comoé national park where you
+leather objects.
+The Comoé national

-can see elephants, lions, monkeys and other animals
+park where you can see elephants, lions,

-can be visited from February to May.
+from February to May.

 Customs